toddjonker/fusion-java/README.md

 To learn more about this project, browse our documentation at <https://docs.ion-fusion.dev>.

-To try out the Fusion CLI, you'll need to build from source (sorry!).
+To try out the Fusion CLI, download the [SDK](https://github.com/ion-fusion/fusion-java/releases).
-See [Building Ion Fusion](https://docs.ion-fusion.dev/howto_build.html) for instructions and some introductory tutorials.
+See [the documentation](https://docs.ion-fusion.dev/latest/) for instructions and some introductory tutorials.